ccqpein/supervisor-rs/README.md

 *How to stop repeat*

-As I said behind, `timer` be created right after child runs.
+As I said above, `timer` be created right after child runs.
 So you cannot stop "next" action, but if you change child's config, like delete repeat field, then "next" action won't create a timer.

 This is because all `start`, `restart` and `trystart` will **reload** config of child before it does its job.